Disclosure: Kansas I-70 Association sponsored this post. However, all opinions and photographs are my own.

 If you’re interested in visiting the outcroppings for yourself, I recommend traveling on a cool weather day or during the morning hours.
 Avoid making the drive if rain is in the forecast.
 It’s advisable to pack water and wear closed-toed shoes.
 To get there, drive 20 miles south of Oakley on U.S. 83, then 4 miles east on Jayhawk Road, 3 miles south, and 1 mile east (dry weather road only).

-The Keystone Gallery overlooks the Smoky Hill River valley with a view of Monument Rocks in a region called the “Badlands of Kansas.”
+The Keystone Gallery overlooks the Smoky Hill River valley with a view of Monument Rocks in the “Badlands of Kansas.”
 I encourage you to look inside the glass cases at the museum and ask questions.
 Each fossil comes with a story about its discovery, journey to the museum, and the process of preparing it for display.

 Before I left Keystone Gallery, I had one question for Chuck and Barbara.
 What was the story of the old car sitting near the entrance?
 I was told that Chuck used the 1948 Chevy Suburban for fossil hunting.
 Now, it sits as an artistic showpiece on the property.
 Oh, the stories this car could tell!
 Look closely at the photos below to enjoy the characters representing creatures of the deep.